Biography

 Collaboration

 I am an advocate of open research and accessibility with higher education and have previously worked with Tamworth Castle & Archives and The Samuel Johnson Birthplace Museum to improve public access to their collections material through digitisation.
-I have also worked with The Brilliant Club and Higher Horizons programmes to support students who are less advantaged to access the most competitive universities, and to succeed when they get there.
+I have also worked with The Brilliant Club and Higher Horizons programmes whose work supports students from less advantaged backgrounds to access the most competitive universities, and to succeed when they get there.

 Awards and honours